simjoly/CourseComparativeMethods/README.md

 ## Useful ressources

-Paradis, E. 2012.
-Analysis of Phylogenetics and Evolution with R. Springer: New York. (available in pdf)
+Paradis, E. 2012. *Analysis of Phylogenetics and Evolution with R*.
+Springer: New York. (available in pdf)

 [Liam Revell's phytools blog](http://blog.phytools.org/)